metarex-media/www-metarex-media/content/blog/2023-07-28-creative-team/index.md

   id       = "block3"
   src      = "/img/dino/assets/agapanthus.png"
   srcOn    = "left"
+  alt      = "a drawing from Amber of a purple flower"
 >}}

 For the scenery, Amber usually makes a plan of the whole scene and then gets